collaborative-economics-lab/site/_posts/2025-07-16-tribe-harded.md

 ---
+layout: post

-From Adversaries to Allies: How Swarm AI and Gradual Consensus Are Rewriting Economic Cooperation
+title: "From Adversaries to Allies: How Swarm AI and Gradual Consensus Are Rewriting Economic Cooperation"
+date: 2025-07-16
+categories: [ai, economics, collaboration]
+---

 The Broken Machinery of Capitalist Labor